If a friend or family member needs to use your car, are they covered if there is an accident?

 Be mindful that if you get a speeding ticket or caught stunt driving in their car, police will accept the owner of the car’s proof of insurance but the fine will go on your record.

 If someone borrows your car and is involved in an accident, your insurer will cover the losses as long as the person driving has explicit permission to use it.
-It’s important to remember when you let someone borrow your car, they are borrowing that clean driving record you have.
+It’s important to remember that when you let someone borrow your car, they are borrowing that clean driving record you have.
 If they are a poor driver, use your discretion.

-Insures will cover car insurance claims resulting in an accident from someone else behind the wheel – they don’t need coverage of their own.
+Insurers will cover car insurance claims resulting in an accident from someone else behind the wheel – they don’t need coverage of their own.
 As an uninsured driver, you are protected up to the car owner’s policy limits.
 It will cover damages and bodily harm caused to the drivers.

 There are circumstances where you will not be covered if you are using someone else’s car.
-This would include :
+This would include:

 If you have a roommate or family member you live with, it’s important to tell your insurer if they drive and have their own coverage.

 There are ways to modify and add to an existing policy so that you can enjoy the same protection if you drive borrowed vehicles, rideshare services, and rental cars.
-OPCF 27 (non-owner coverage) is an add on for your insurance.
+OPCF 27 (non-owner coverage) is an add-on for your insurance.
 This type of coverage only protects the driver – it’s a type of liability coverage.

 You don’t need non-owner insurance if you drive a company car for business reasons or you are listed on the policy of someone you live with.